Education during the slave period in the United States: Legislation and prohibitions

+A Virginia politician in 1832 said publicly: "'We have as far as possible closed every avenue by which light may enter their [the slaves'] minds.
+If we could extinguish the capacity to see the light, our work would be completed; they would then be on a level with the beasts of the field and we should be safe!'"

 The situation was not much better in the North.
 African Americans were frequently barred from public schools.
 Schools like the African Free School were few and far between.

-Education and subversion in the Antebellum Era
+Education and subversion in the Antebellum (Pre-Civil War) Era

 As early as the 1710s slaves were receiving Biblical literacy from their masters.
 Enslaved writer Phillis Wheatley was taught in the home of her master.
 She ended up using her skills to write poetry and address leaders of government on her feelings about slavery (although she died in abject poverty and obscurity).
 Not everyone was lucky enough to have the opportunities Wheatley had.
 Many slaves did learn to read through Christian instruction, but only those whose owners allowed them to attend.
 Some slave owners would only encourage literacy for slaves because they needed someone to run errands for them and other small reasons.
 They did not encourage slaves to learn to write.
 Slave owners saw writing as something that only educated white men should know.
 African-American preachers would often attempt to teach some of the slaves to read in secret, but there were very few opportunities for concentrated periods of instruction.
 Through spirituals, stories, and other forms of oral literacy, preachers, abolitionists, and other community leaders imparted valuable political, cultural, and religious information.

-There is evidence of slaves practicing reading and writing in secret.
-Slates were discovered near George Washington's estate in Mount Vernon with writings carved in them.
+Evidence suggests that enslaved people practiced reading and writing in secret.
+Slates with carved writings were discovered near George Washington's estate at Mount Vernon, indicating that enslaved individuals engaged in literacy activities despite the prohibitions against it.

 Bly noted that "237 unidentified slates, 27 pencil leads, 2 pencil slates, and 18 writing slates were uncovered in houses once occupied by Jefferson's black bond servants."
 This shows that slaves were secretly practicing their reading and writing skills when they had time alone, most likely at night.
 They also believe slaves practiced their letters in the dirt because it was much easier to hide than writing on slates.
-Slaves then passed on their newly-learned skills to others.
+Slaves then passed on their newly learned skills to others.